ako/CsvServices/readme.md

 # Csv Services

 Mendix module that creates a rest endpoint for all entities supporting csv data format.

+Currently this serves 2 main use cases:

-This can be used to load data into a Mendix application, and to export data.
-For example for reporting or setting up the initial data.
+ * This can be used to load data into a Mendix application, to quickly setup demo or test applications.
+ * Export data for reporting in external tools like R.

 Csv import has support for specifying associations so you can have a csv's for all your entities and initialize you data entirely from csv files.
 There are a number of website that will generate random data in csv format, including valid address information with longitude and latitude so you can test your google maps widgets.